yaal-coop/canaille/doc/references/configuration.rst

 Configuration file
 ~~~~~~~~~~~~~~~~~~

+.. envvar:: CONFIG

     The configuration can be written in `toml` configuration file which path is passed in the :envvar:`CONFIG` environment variable.

 .. code-block:: toml
     :caption: config.toml